Ankitpandey9956/OIBSIP/README.md

 # OIBSIP
-# 📊 Data Analytics & Machine Learning Projects
+# 📊 Data Analytics

-This repository contains a collection of **Data Analytics and Machine Learning projects** completed as part of my learning and practical experience.
+This repository contains a collection of **Data Analytics  projects** completed as part of my learning and practical experience.
 The projects cover important stages of the data science workflow, including **data cleaning, exploratory data analysis (EDA), visualization, preprocessing, and machine learning model development**.

 ---